-We have been backed into a position where we are perceived as pro-abortion.
+We, as Democrats, have been backed into a position where we are perceived as pro-abortion.
 I don’t know anyone who is pro-abortion.
 Those who say they know someone are immersed in political rhetoric.
 Abortion is a horrible thing for women to go through.
-The aborting of a child is also something that everyone should be against.
+The aborting of a child is also something that everyone should work to eliminate.
 It is devastating for the woman as well as a morality issue.
 But we continue to hear that we as Democrats want to see more abortions.
 Shouldn't we want to look forward to the day abortions are only used in emergency situations?

 The question becomes, how do we reduce abortions without interfering with the woman’s right to choose?
 Let's do some critical thinking!
 Making abortions illegal makes them more dangerous and doesn't resolve the problem, so what are the choices?

 Well, abstinence is one.
 I am not sure our anti-abortion President will be the first to volunteer for that approach.
 Nor is it realistic for anyone to think they are going to stop millions of people from having sex.
 I understand that is the view of many religions and I am ok with that.
 However, if the pastor of those churches would say "Those without sin cast the first stone", I doubt that anyone would have to take cover due to the enormous amount of stones being thrown.

 The reality is the decision to use birth control or have an abortion will always lie with the woman and as much as the political "right" wants big government to control women, they can't.